alexlib/openptv-python-v2/openptv/parameters/README.md

 # Unified Parameter Module for OpenPTV

 This module provides a unified interface for parameter handling in OpenPTV.
-It replaces the separate parameter handling in `openptv.gui.parameters` and `openptv.binding.parameters`.
+It replaces the separate parameter handling in `openptv.gui.parameters` and `openptv.coptv.parameters`.

 ## Design Goals